IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

     WHERE cert# =
       (SELECT producerC#
       FROM Movies
-      WHERE title = ’Star Wars’
+      WHERE title = 'Star Wars'
       );
     ```